+Before reaching the wearer, each Lapponia piece of jewelry passes through the hands of some 10 skilled professionals at the Lapponia jewelry factory in Helsinki, Finland.
 Sustainability and respect for the environment is at the core of Lapponia Jewelry.
 Lapponia only uses recycled gold, and approximately 70% of the silver used in production is recycled.
 The remaining 30% originates from Nordic mines.
-This combination ensures that Lapponia’s quality standards are met.
-The waste water at the Lapponia factory is collected and treated to minimize the impact on the environment.
+This combination ensures that Lapponia’s high quality standards are met.
+The waste water at the Lapponia factory is also collected and treated to minimize the impact on the environment.

 The story of Lapponia Jewelry begins with two courageous men – entrepreneur and visionary Pekka Anttila and gifted designer and artist Björn Weckström.
-Together these men pushed the boundaries of jewelry design in the 1960s gaining global attention.
+Together, in the 1960s, these men pushed the boundaries of jewelry design gaining global recognition with their sculptural design language.

 IMAGE: Former Finnish president Urho Kekkonen with Pekka Anttila and Björn Weckström at a fair in Helsinki in 1969.

-In 1965 Lapponia took part in the International Jewelry Contest in Rio de Janeiro, where Weckström’s golden necklace "Flowering wall" won the Grand Prix.
-With this distinguished design, the company received international recognition, initiating Lapponia’s international success story.
+In 1965 Lapponia took part in the International Jewelry Contest in Rio de Janeiro, where Weckström’s golden necklace “Flowering wall” won the Grand Prix.
+Through this distinguished award, the company received worldwide recognition, launching Lapponia’s international success story.

 IMAGE: “Flowering wall” pendant designed by Björn Weckström in 1965.

 Björn Weckström was the first to combine silver and acrylic in jewelry design.
-At first this combination was considered strange, but that changed when in 1975 John Lennon appeared in the Dick Cavett show with Yoko Ono, who was wearing Weckström’s Petrified lake acrylic ring.
-The TV cameras took several close-ups of the ring, and soon everyone was interested in acrylic jewelry.
+At first this combination was considered strange.
+That changed when in 1975 John Lennon appeared on the Dick Cavett show with Yoko Ono, who wore Weckström’s Petrified Lake acrylic ring.
+The TV cameras took several close-ups of the ring, and soon silver and acrylic jewelry became much sought after.

-IMAGE: Petrified Lake ring in acrylic and silver designed by Björn Weckström in 19XX.
+IMAGE: Petrified Lake ring in acrylic and silver designed by Björn Weckström in 1971.